pyodide/pyodide/docs/usage/cli.md

 ## Platform support

-It should work on Linux and macOS, and Windows It requires an installation of NodeJS >= 22.
+It should work on Linux and macOS, and Windows.
+It requires an installation of NodeJS >= 22.

 ## Installation